 The biggest determinant of aid eligibility is a student’s expected family contribution (EFC).
 The EFC is determined from the Free Application for Federal Student Aid (FASFA), which parents file for each year of their child’s education.

 Perhaps the biggest overlooked issue in managing college savings is in managing who “owns” the savings.

 Of course, it’s all moot if the parents make a few million a year — need-based financial aid ain’t gonna happen.
 But for middle-class families, need-based aid is a reality.
 And choices made in the years before college can have a significant impact on aid availability.
 That is to say, two families can have identical circumstances, but one family will get greater aid because of how their funds are positioned.

 Most families will save either in 529 plans or in education savings accounts (ESAs).
-There are advantages to each, but 529s are more common, as more people are eligible for them and the old ESA rules made them less desirable.
+There are advantages to each, but 529s are more common, as more people are eligible for them and the old rules made ESAs less desirable.
 I won’t delve into the details here, but there are a lot of resources to help decide which plan to use.